-Our law firm and DUI team will explore every detail in your case and prepare a solid defense to come to the best possible resolution for you case and charges.
-Contact our law firm to schedule a free case evaluation and consultation with an attorney.
-You will be able to ask an expert DUI attorney about your case, and you will get honest advice and answers.
+Our law firm and Arizona Criminal Defense team will explore every detail in your case.
+Additionally, we will also prepare a solid defense to come to the best possible resolution for you case and charges.
+Contact our Phoenix DUI Lawyers to schedule a free case evaluation and consultation with an attorney.
+Plus, you will be able to ask an expert DUI attorney about your case, and you will get honest advice and answers.

 ARIZONA CRIMINAL DEFENSE ATTORNEY

-If you have been arrested for DUI of any level in Arizona, you are facing some serious charges and harsh penalties.
-An effective attorney will protect your rights and defend your charges.
-If you have a competent attorney representing your DUI charge, the chances of getting a criminal charge dismissed or lessened increase.
-My AZ Lawyers provide affordable legal help for Arizona.
-The attorneys and staff that make up the Criminal Defense team are dedicated to winning, professional, and aggressive when it comes to defending your rights.
+If you have been arrested for DWI or Driving Under the Influence of any level in Arizona, you are facing some serious charges and harsh penalties.
+An effective criminal defense attorney will protect your rights and defend your charges.
+If you have a competent attorney representing your drunk driving charge, the chances of getting a criminal charge dismissed or lessened increase.
+Also, My Arizona Lawyers provide affordable legal help for Arizona.
+The attorneys and staff that make up the Criminal Defense team dedicate themselves to winning, professional, and aggressive when it comes to defending your rights.

 ARIZONA DUI LAWS

 Driving a vehicle with a blood alcohol content (BAC) of .08% or more is breaking the law in Arizona.
-The law states a specific limitations; however, just because a BAC is measured under .08%, does not mean you cannot be arrested for and prosecuted for a DUI.
+The law states a specific limitations; however, just because a BAC is measured under .08%, does not mean you cannot be arrested for and prosecuted for driving under the influence.
 It is unlawful for a person to be in physical control of a vehicle while under the influence of any drug, intoxicating liquor, vapor releasing substances containing a toxic substance if the person is impaired to the slightest degree.
 “Impaired to the slightest degree” are the key words in the Arizona statute.

-If your BAC is .08 or higher and you are arrested for DUI, you surrender your drivers license to the officer immediately.
-A 30-90 day suspension and restriction of you driving privileges will be issued.
+If your BAC is .08 or higher and you are arrested for driving under the influence, you surrender your drivers license to the officer immediately.
+A 30-90 day suspension and restriction of you driving privilegeswill be issued.
 This suspension turns into 12 months if the driver refuses to take the BAC test.